GiovanniLeone117/webdev_lab2/README.md

 # webdev_lab2
-Information on myself and the details of this web development course
+LAB 2: Information on myself and the details/syllybus of this course